dilner1/Portfolio_one/README.md

 - Tested Lighthouse on desktop
 ![desktop_lighthouse](assets/images/desktop_lighthouse.png)

 Initially the lighthouse scores were quite good however the performance was lacking.
 Even after I reduced the image file sizes the performance score was still fluctuating around 70 - 81.
 The main image was being flagged although it is only 307 KB - I believed this was because it is a detailed image with a wide variety of colors and high contrast.

-I tested by reducing the padding size on the Desktop version so less of the image showed.
-This actually improved the performance.
+I tested by reducing the padding size to 10% on the desktop version so less of the image showed.
+This appeared to improve the performance.

-Although I prefered the look of a larger main image size it did seem to hamper the performance score.
-Reducing the padding to 10% top and bottom gave the desktop a score of 91.
  Reducing the padding by the same amount on mobile didn't have as much of an effect on the score unfortunately.

 However as I have gone back over and tested the performance numerous time, I have since adjusted the main pictures padding size for desktop to 16% which now doesn't seem to be causing an issue.

 ## File Paths